tacocat-ada/tacocat-ada.github.io/index.md

 Looking at the cluster graph, we observe five large clusters (differentiated by color) and some outliers.
 We are curious whether these clusters represent or resemble real clusters such as Hollywood, Bollywood, etc. The name of these movie industries comes from where they are located.
 For example, Hollywood is a neighborhood in Los Angeles, California, USA and Bollywood gets its name from its birthplace, Bombay (now Mumbai), India.
 Since movies generally cater to the local audience, native languages are used.
 This also means that the majority of the actors, directors and writers are from that nationality or native speakers of the language.

-From this analogy, we ethnicity data will reveal which movie industry they resemble.
+From this analogy, we can use the ethnicity to reveal which movie industry the clusters resemble.
 The ethnicity information comes from the CMU dataset and is available only for actors.
 But we can assume that the distribution of the people with ethnicities (although a small percentage) will be in line with the distribution if all entries had the feature.

 ## Diving into clusters

 Let's plot the ethnicity distribution of each cluster.
-We only considered non-NaN values for the plotting.
+We only considered non-NaN values for the plotting and the plots show the five most occured ethnicities in each cluster.
 Note that the results of the clusters heavily depend on the algorithm and the parameters we used.

 ![Ethnicity in Clusters](/images/ethnicity_clusters.png)